rd--/stsc3/md/c-smalltalk.md

 In St there is only _collection at: aKey put: aValue_, written in Stc as either _collection.at(aKey, put: aValue)_ or _collection(at: aKey, put: aValue)_.
-The names of the paramters are not part of the name of the selector.
+The names of the parameters are not part of the name of the selector.

 The Stc notation for defining this method is _at:put: { arg aKey, aValue; ... }_.
 Since the arity of the method is known from the argument list, any non-initial parts of the selector, and also the trailing colon, can be elided.